 a) All residents or applicants for residency at Huntington University should be enrolled in a post-secondary institute.

 b) Returning residents or applicants for residency at Huntington University must be in good standing with Huntington University.
-Application forms must be filed with the Residence Secretary before the last Friday of March and accompanied by $350.00 (room deposit plus student activity fee) post-dated for the first Friday in June.
+Application forms must be filed with the Residence Supervisor before the second last Friday of March and accompanied by $350.00 (room deposit plus student activity fee) post-dated for the first Friday in June.

 • a $200 caution fee;